learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

 ### Summary

 Our first lab is done!
 Sweet.
 In this lab, we practiced working with string methods to operate on and answer questions about strings.
-We wrote methods that return Booleans and changed strings to intergers in order to perform addition.
+We wrote methods that return Booleans and changed strings to integers in order to perform addition.
 So much of working with data is ensuring that it is properly formatted so we can then operate on it, and in this lab, we saw how to use code to do just that.